performant-software/Neatline/working-with-the-simile-timeline-widget.md

 Hours, minutes, and seconds may also be rendered for BCE dates in the same manner as the CE date examples above, should this be relevant to an event's information.

 ## Removing a Neatline Item from the Timeline
-To remove an item from the timeline, click the *X* on the Simile Timeline widget selection on the Item Record's Style tab and save the item record.
+To remove an item from the timeline, click the *X* on the Simile Timeline plugin selection on the Item Record's Style tab and save the item record.

 ![Screenshot of Removing an Item from the Timeline](http://neatline.org/wp-content/uploads/2014/05/removingfromtimeline.png)

 ## Disabling SIMILE Timeline for an Exhibit
-From the Neatline Browse Exhibits Screen, select Exhibit Settings, scroll down to Widgets, then click the *X* on the SIMILE Timeline widget selection.
+From the Neatline Browse Exhibits Screen, select Exhibit Settings, scroll down to widgets, then click the *X* on the SIMILE Timeline plugin selection.
 Once SIMILE Timeline has been deselected, scroll to the bottom of the screen and click the Save Exhibit button to save the settings.

 ![Screenshot of Exhibit Settings](http://neatline.org/wp-content/uploads/2014/05/similetimeline5.png)